sorinboia/nginx-experience-aws/guide/5ingress1.md

 ##### MTLS with the Nginx Controller

-Enabling MTLS on our Nginx Ingress Controller is quite simple, we are going to add two lines to the existing config:
+Enabling MTLS on our Nginx Ingress Controller is quite simple, we are going to add two lines to the existing config.
+Please update the `nginx-ingress-update.yaml` file with the following config:

 > ssl_client_certificate /etc/ssl/mycerts/ca.pem;
 > ssl_verify_client on;

 This will enable MTLS while using the pre uploaded ca.pem certificate.

-Apply this new ingress configuration:
+Update Ingress by applying the new configuration, which should now look like this:
 <pre>
 apiVersion: extensions/v1beta1
 kind: Ingress